-Keeping Children Safe in Education September 2023
+Keeping Children Safe in Education September 2021

-The following is taken from Keeping Children Safe in Education September 2023
+The following is taken from Keeping Children Safe in Education September 2021

-- 425. As part of their whole school or college approach to safeguarding, schools and colleges should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including 101 supply teachers, volunteers and contractors) are dealt with promptly and appropriately. - 426.
-Creating a culture in which all concerns about adults are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
-If implemented correctly, this should: - enable schools and colleges to identify inappropriate, problematic or concerning behaviour early minimise the risk of abuse, and - ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.
+- 407. As part of their whole school approach to safeguarding, schools and colleges should ensure that they promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school or college (including supply teachers, volunteers and contractors) are dealt with promptly and appropriately. - 408.
+Creating a culture in which all concerns about adults (including allegations that do not meet the harms threshold (see Part Four Section one) are shared responsibly and with the right person, recorded and dealt with appropriately, is critical.
+If implemented correctly, this should encourage an open and transparent culture; enable schools and colleges to identify concerning, problematic or inappropriate behaviour early; minimise the risk of abuse; and ensure that adults working in or on behalf of the school or college are clear about professional boundaries and act within these boundaries, and in accordance with the ethos and values of the institution.

-What is a low-level concern?
+What is a low level concern?

-427. The term 'low-level' concern does not mean that it is insignificant.
-A low-level concern is any concern - no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' - that an adult working in or on behalf of the school or college may have acted in a way that: • is inconsistent with the staff code of conduct, including inappropriate conduct outside of work, and • does not meet the harm threshold or is otherwise not serious enough to consider a referral to the LADO.
-Examples of such behaviour could include, but are not limited to:
+- 409. The term 'low-level' concern does not mean that it is insignificant, it means that the behaviour towards a child does not meet the threshold set out at paragraph 338.
+A low-level concern is any concern no matter how small, and even if no more than causing a sense of unease or a 'nagging doubt' that an adult working in or on behalf of the school or college may have acted in a way that: - is inconsistent with the staff code of conduct, including inappropriate conduct outside of work; and - does not meet the allegations threshold or is otherwise not considered serious enough to consider a referral to the LADO. - 410.
+Examples of such behaviour could include, but are not limited to: - being over friendly with children;

-- being over friendly with children - having favourites - taking photographs of children on their mobile phone, contrary to school policy - engaging with a child on a one-to-one basis in a secluded area or behind a closed door, or - humiliating children.
-428. Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse.
+- having favourites; - engaging with a child on a one-to-one basis in a secluded area or behind a closed door; or, - using inappropriate sexualised, intimidating or offensive language. - 411.
+Such behaviour can exist on a wide spectrum, from the inadvertent or thoughtless, or behaviour that may look to be inappropriate, but might not be in specific circumstances, through to that which is ultimately intended to enable abuse. - 412.
+It is crucial that any such concerns, including those which do not meet the harm threshold (see Part Four Section one), are shared responsibly and with the right person, and recorded and dealt with appropriately.
+Ensuring they are dealt with effectively should also protect those working in or on behalf of schools and colleges from potential false allegations or misunderstandings.